google/earthengine-community/tutorials/customizing-base-map-styles/index.md

 ## Cheat codes

-There is a way to create almost any basemap you want without the hassle of tweaking any options.
+There is a way to create almost any base map you want without the hassle of tweaking any options.
 Enter https://snazzymaps.com/
 Copy any of the javascript properties from that website and it will show up on Earth Engine.
 Consider the two examples below:

 ```javascript